 The Smart Mouth Know it All

-Dealing with unreasonable home buyers and sellers who think they know it all can be a nightmare for a real estate agent.
-They make it clear that they are tolerating you at best; they think that your job is something anyone could do.
-And the problem is not only the fact that they are annoying: the problem is that it is a lie; they cannot possibly know the bits and bolts of this industry – not to mention of the real estate market they’re in – better than you.
-The amount of real estate deals they make in their lifetime is the same a busy real estate agent does in a month.
+Dealing with unreasonable home buyers and sellers who think they know it all can be a nightmare for any real estate agent.
+They make it clear that they tolerate you at best; they believe that your job is something anyone could do.
+The problem is not only the fact that they are annoying; the problem is that it is a lie; they cannot possibly know the bits and bolts of this industry – not to mention being knowledgeable of the current real estate market they’re in – better than you.
+The number of real estate deals they make in their lifetime could be equivalent to the number a busy real estate agent does in a month.

 Yes, Sir, No Sir, Three Bags Full, Sir

 What?
 I thought this article was about dealing with unreasonable home buyers and sellers… how is an amiable, ready to agree, military-grade obedient client a problem?

 Listen!
 We know this might sound great, but having a client who simply says what they think you want to hear can lead to big problems and provoke utter disasters.
 On the homebuyer side, these are often the types that you think are fine and about to make an offer when they disappear with no warning, and you never hear from them again.

 In all likelihood, they were simply too afraid to say anything negative and didn’t want to buy a house that you assumed they liked, which is especially true when representing a family member.
 Make sure your problematic real estate clients know that you are not personally invested in any home you show them – they can say whatever they want, and you aren’t going to take it personally!
 You want to go after what they like, and, for that to happen, they need to tell you like it is.